mamuso/weekly-update-action/README.md

 [![Build and Test](https://github.com/mamuso/weekly-update-action/actions/workflows/test.yml/badge.svg)](https://github.com/mamuso/weekly-update-action/actions/workflows/test.yml)

-This action will create a new GitHub discussion to request weekly updates from the team.
+This action will create a new GitHub discussion weekly.
+It has the option of posting in advance and sending a reply to the post later in the week as a reminder.

 These are the configurable options: